BHoM/documentation/docs/Basics/Using-the-BHoM.md

 This is also a good entry point to explore many of the basic concepts of BHoM.

-## The BHoM as a Framework to build your own tools
+## BHoM as a Framework to build your own tools

 The BHoM has been designed as an open framework, ready to be be built on top of, extended and customisied.
 Being open source all the code is fully explorable on GitHub.
 So if you are a coder see our guide to [Getting started with coding in the BHoM for developers](<../Guides and Tutorials/Coding with BHoM/Getting-started-for-developers.md>).